funilrys/PyFunceble/docs/usage/terminal.rst

         --collection-lookup   Activates or disables the usage of the Collection lookup whether possible.
                                 Configured value: False
+        --collection-lookup-only
+                                Only perform a Collection lookup.
         --dns-lookup          Activates or disables the usage of the DNS lookup whether possible.
                                 Configured value: True
+        --dns-lookup-only     Only perform a DNS lookup.
         --http, --http-status-code-lookup
                                 Switch the value of the usage of HTTP code.
                                 Configured value: True
+        --http-only, --http-status-code-lookup-only
+                                Only perform a HTTP Code lookup.
         --netinfo-lookup      Activates or disables the usage of the network information (or network socket) whether possible.
                                 Configured value: True
+        --netinfo-lookup-only
+                                Only perform a network information (or networket socket) lookup.
         --special-lookup      Activates or disables the usage of our SPECIAL and extra rules whether possible.
                                 Configured value: True
+        --special-lookup-only
+                                Only perform a SPECIAL lookup.
         --whois-lookup        Activates or disables the usage of the WHOIS record (or better said the expiration date in it) whether possible.
                                 Configured value: True
+        --whois-lookup-only   Only perform a WHOIS lookup.
         --reputation-lookup   Activates or disables the usage of the reputation dataset whether possible.
                                 Configured value: False
+        --reputation-lookup-only
+                                Only perform a reputation lookup.
         --reputation          Activates or disables the reputation checker.
                                 Configured value: False
         --syntax              Activates or disables the syntax checker.